 Our stays at Duma Tau Camp address the topical issue of Botswana’s large elephant population and the impact these herds may have on vegetation and other animals.
 Our local partners have facilitated and partially funded research projects that will assess the changes in vegetation on the Linyanti riverfront and the health of the woodland ecosystem.
-The results will allow extrapolation to all Southern Africa, where elephant populations are undergoing significant conservation pressure.
+The results will allow extrapolation to all of Southern Africa, where elephant populations are undergoing significant conservation pressure.

 KAZA and World Wildlife Fund

-The Kavango Zambezi Transfrontier Conservation Area encompasses 109 million acres, including not only Botswana but Angola, Namibia, Zambia and Zimbabwe.
+The Kavango Zambezi Transfrontier Conservation Area encompasses 109 million acres, including not only Botswana, but also Angola, Namibia, Zambia and Zimbabwe.
 Nat Hab and our conservation travel partner, World Wildlife Fund, support these efforts by ensuring that local communities benefit economically from wildlife conservation and habitat protection and the creation of world-class sustainable ecotourism experiences.
 With this support, KAZA can address issues that impact wildlife populations, from poaching to removing fences that inhibit wildlife movement to protecting upland forests.

 Make a difference in Botswana when you choose a high-quality, in-depth, conservation-minded safari experience.
 Connect with the local community and appreciate the majestic landscapes and unfettered wildlife, coming away with a more positive outlook on the future of sustainable tourism.